CromboJambo/mirror-core/OpenMyMirror/MIRROR_LICENSE.md

 ## Contact

 For inquiries, permissions, or collaborations:
-For contact, please use the project's official communication channel or visit https://github.com/OpenMyMirror/OpenMyMirror for inquiries.
+For contact, please use the project's official communication channel

 ---

 *By using this code, you accept these terms and commit to the Mirror License’s vision of shared digital sovereignty.*

+#DoNotScrapeOrExploit
+#MirrorLicense